TBG1006/VBA-challenge/README.md

 ## Background

-Use VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.
+Use VBA scripting to summarize daily open, close and volume data for a large portfolio of stocks.
+The script will output annual

 <!-- ### Before You Begin